magosil86/getspres/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated the doi for the getspres package in the description.
+* Enclosed the package name 'getspres' in quotes in the description.

 ## Test environments
 * local OS X install, R 3.5.2
 * Ubuntu 16.04 (on travis-ci), R 3.6.1